Low-rank Covariate Balancing Estimators under Interference: Leveraging knowledge of the true propensity score

 where ${\mathcal P}$ is defined in Theorem~\ref{thm:clt_fixed}.
 Then, we can immediately obtain the following relations:

-Rather surprisingly, this result implies that the balancing estimator is asymptotically more efficient than the other weighting estimators, even though it does not use knowledge of the true propensity score.
-As discussed in Section~\ref{sec:asymp_normality}, this is primarily due to two factors.
-First, by satisfying the balancing equation, the balancing estimator eliminates the second term of the asymptotic variance of $\sigma^2_{\mathrm{IPW}}$.
-Second, like the projection estimators, the balancing estimator exploits the low rank-structure by replacing the third term of $\sigma^2_{\mathrm{IPW}}$ with a smaller term.
-Thus, regardless of knowledge of the true propensity score, under Assumption~\ref{assm:balancing_feasibility}, the balancing estimator has the smallest asymptotic variance and remains our recommended choice for causal effect estimation.
+This result implies that the balancing estimator is asymptotically more efficient than all the other weighting estimators that use knowledge of the true propensity score.
+As discussed in Section~\ref{sec:asymp_normality}, this primarily stems from the variance reduction the balancing estimator achieves by satisfying the balancing equations, which none of the other estimators do.
+For example, the projection estimator does not satisfy the balancing equations, and hence, the first term of $\sigma^2_{\rm proj}$ is the same as that of $\sigma^2_{\rm IPW}$.
+However, because it still exploits the low-rank structure, the second term of $\sigma^2_{\rm proj}$ and $\sigma^2_{\rm bal}$ are identical.
+Thus, regardless of knowledge of the true propensity score, under Assumption~\ref{assm:balancing_feasibility}, the balancing estimator has the smallest asymptotic variance and remains our recommended choice for causal effect estimation under appreciable sample size.

-Lastly, if the fixed-$\bm h$ assumption does not hold, the weighted projection estimator is the only estimator that exists.
-Then, the variance of the weighted projection estimator has an expression similar to $\sigma^2_{\sone}$ in this case as well.
-See Section~\ref{thm:propensity_estimators_fixed_h} of the Appendix for details.
+We note that even if the $\bm h$ is not fixed across $n$, the weighted projection estimator still exists and can leverage the low-rank structure as well as the known propensity score.
+The variance of the weighted projection estimator has an expression similar to that of $\sigma^2_{\sone}$ in this case as well.
+See Appendix~\ref{thm:propensity_estimators_fixed_h} for details.
 Furthermore, we show in Appendix~\ref{sec:weighted_generalization} that the weighted projection estimator generalizes many existing IPW-type estimators from the literature that assume some specific interference patterns.